Garbage Disposal Not Working? It is probably Jammed!

 This picture was taken from directly below the garbage disposal looking up.

-You simply place the wrench in this location and then turn the wrench.
+Garbage disposal not working?
+Simply place the wrench in this location and then turn the wrench.
 You can try to turn it in both directions.

 It might be hard to get it to move, and if it is too difficult then the disposal might be shot, but most of the time there is just something jammed in there and it can be broken loose.
 After you have broken it loose we can proceed to the next step.